|

 Instructions

-• In a large stockpot, sauté the onions in the oil until soft.
-Add flour and cook for 2 more minutes.
-Add broth, and bring to a boil to thicken slightly.
+• In the same stockpot, heat the oil over medium-high heat.
+Sauté the onions in the oil for about five minutes until soft.
+Add flour and cook for two more minutes, stirring often.
+Add broth, stir well, and boil to thicken slightly.

-• Add squash, potatoes and thyme and return to a boil.
+• Add the squash and potatoes and return the soup to a boil.

 • Reduce heat, and let simmer 20 minutes or until vegetables are tender.